alesharay/alesharay/README.md

 ### Hi there 👋

 My name is Alesha.
 I'm a Backend Software / DevSecOps Engineer Based in Austin, TX.
-My languages of choice are Java and Python, but I'm also well versed in C++.
+</br>My languages of choice are Java and Python, but I'm also well versed in C++ and am learning Go.
 </br>I have a B.S. in Computer Science with a minor in Applied Mathematics from Texas State University.
-</br>I work for Oteemo Inc as an IT consultant and have had the pleasure working with some brilliant minds in the industry while learning about all aspectsw of the engeering field.
+</br>I work for Oteemo, Inc. as an IT consultant and have had the pleasure of working with some brilliant minds in the industry while learning about all aspects of the engeering field.
 </br>I come from a family of singers and musicians and somehow ended up in love with all things TECH!
 </br>Outside of tech, I also love photography.
 You can see the fruits of that labor at my website [photograp-h-e-r.com](www.photograp-h-e-r.com).